the-cognitiveservices-ninja/demo-environment/docs/outbound.md

 ## UseCase: Meeting confirmation

 Bot: Good afternoon, I am calling for NTT.
 I would like to remind you of your appointment.
-     Do I talk to Mr. Holger Imbery ?
+     Do I talk to Mr. Holger Imbery?
 You: Yes

 Bot: Can you make the appointment with us tomorrow, 8:30 a.m.?